FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 # Würfeln

-Bet on your role outcome and receive or pay rocks.
+Bet on your roll outcome and receive or pay rocks.
 Beware of the 🦄.
 The first player with 0 rocks loses the round.
 All other players keep their rocks.
 Bet on the 🦄 and play another round.

 Winner is whoever has the most rocks either: